 Another primary challenge relates to the data.
 Aggregating data from different locations usually means terabytes of data and millions of files.
 The problem is compounded by the data being a mixture of unstructured data ranging from Oracle databases to graphics files, and from Word documents to unrecognizable file formats.
 Many backup solutions may leave some data unprotected as they try to navigate the labyrinth of files.

 Organizing all these files without disrupting operations remains a big challenge.
 Additional locations add layers of costs and complexity to the backup solutions.
-Backups of huge volumes can be time consuming as well, resulting in large downtimes.
+Backups of huge volumes can be time-consuming as well, resulting in large downtimes.
 It also makes restores time-consuming and onerous.

 Another related challenge is system capacity.
 The capacity requirements increase with each backup and, most of the time, several distinct components require frequent updates.

 Finally, even when the backup component is addressed, the disaster recovery component is ignored.
 Many offshore locations are situated in diverse and often hazardous environmental conditions.
 Unreliable electricity grids, earthquakes, floods, fires or tsunamis may be all too common, depending on the location.
-Disaster recovery has to be a priority for your organization and the locations which you store your data.
+Disaster recovery has to be a priority for your organization and the locations in which you store your data.

-The STORServer Enterprise Backup Appliance offers a sound, robust, automated and fully scalable backup and disaster recovery solution, suitable for enterprises spread over many locations.
-The system facilitates consolidated backup, archiving and disaster recovery solutions, and the ingenious architecture allows the server of one site to act as the disaster-recovery repository for the other sites.
+The STORServer Enterprise Backup Appliance offers a sound, robust, automated, and fully scalable backup and disaster recovery solution, suitable for enterprises spread over many locations.
+The system facilitates consolidated backup, archiving and disaster recovery solutions and the ingenious architecture allows the server of one site to act as the disaster-recovery repository for the other sites.
 Contact us today to learn more.